 It’s actually doing small things like this that make your clients will light up because they can start to see a transformation and they’re excited about what you can do with the rest of their house.

-Most of the time, I work on my own with my clients and because I do, I get to keep more of the profits and I’m better able to stay focused on the task at hand.
+Most of the time, I work on my own with my home staging clients.
+This means I get to keep more of the home staging profits and I’m better able to stay focused on the task at hand.

 - Avoiding the “free estimate trap”